How Many Ounces Are in a Pint?

 The word pint might as well be synonymous with beer, so frequently is it used to describe it.
 There's almost zero chance you haven't heard, "have a pint" or "grab a pint" in your lifetime.
 However, where you are when you hear it matters, as not every country pours the same pint.

-Anyway, what the above means at the bar is that if you want to drink an American Pint, you're going to need to ask for a draft, as bottles and cans primarily come in sizes of 12 fl oz.
-This has changed somewhat, mostly due to the craft beer explosion in the U.S.
+Anyway, what the above means at the bar is that if you want to drink an American Pint, you're going to need to ask for a draft, as bottles and cans primarily come in sizes of 12 fl oz (just like a lot of the best koozies do).
+This has changed somewhat, mostly due to the craft beer explosion in the United States.

 The reason for the difference between the United Kingdom's Imperial System, forming as part of the Weights & Measures Act of 1824, and the United States's shoot-from-the-hip approach (to everything) is that the U.S. broke apart from England prior the 1824 Act.
 Hats off to George Washington & team for that one.
 Way to dodge the UK pint!